Looking for things to do in Winnipeg, Manitoba? These are the must-see attractions.

 Winnipeg is an official winter city so in the colder months it is nice to be able to escape the cold, but feel that you are still in a large open space.

-During the summer, the area is busy with people enjoying the outdoors, and in the winter, it continues with people skating on the Assiniboine River, playing on the outdoor hockey rink and enjoying the warming huts designed by artists from around the world.
+During the summer, the area is busy with people enjoying the outdoors along the river, and in the winter, it continues with people skating, playing on the outdoor hockey rink and enjoying the warming huts designed by artists from around the world.

 We absolutely loved our time there.